wozprzemek/Reactor/README.md

 # Reactor
+A three person university project.
 Simulation of a nuclear reactor using the PID controller.
 Implemented in Python3 with the use of Bokeh live server.

 ## Theory